 Dispersals, Diasporas and Migrations

-Faculty: Goebel (Chair), Athreya, Castor, Crisman, Eckert, Graf, Green, Hamilton, Smith, Thoms, Wachsmann, Waters, Werner, Wright, Hopkins, Linderholm
+Faculty: Goebel (Chair), Athreya, Castor, Crisman, Eckert, Graf, Green, Hamilton, Thoms, Wachsmann, Waters, Werner, Wright, Hopkins, Linderholm

 Since its inception as a field of study, anthropologists and archaeologists have examined major questions regarding the movement of peoples and the objects and ideas associated with them.
 Faculty within the Dispersals/Diasporas/Migrations Working Group attempt to disentangle the complex relationships between the movement of people and their socio-cultural and environmental landscapes, in the past and the present.
 Dispersals, diasporas and migrations have consequences of interest to anthropologists including how cultures adapt after dispersal into new environments, mechanisms and technologies of migration by land and water, how migrant laborers navigate new social landscapes, how gender may shape migration decisions, how movement impacts groups in diaspora, and how individuals and families reconstruct their ethnic identity after free or forced migration to a new homeland.
 Although members of this working group incorporate diverse approaches to meeting the challenge of studying mobility, they all seek a deeper understanding of the causes and processes inherent in dispersals, diasporas and migrations.